-We have applied to list our ordinary shares on The NASDAQ Capital Market under the symbol "ADHD".
+Our ordinary shares have been approved for listing on The NASDAQ Capital Market under the symbol "ADHD".

 We are an emerging growth company, as defined in the Jumpstart Our Business Startups Act of 2012 (the JOBS Act) and will be subject to reduced public company reporting requirements.